AybarsTurel/AybarsTurel/README.md

 - Hi, I’m Sevki Aybars Turel, a sophomore Computer Science and Engineering student at Sabanci University.
-- I am more interested in subjects such as DATA SCIENCE, MACHINE LEARNING, and ARTIFICIAL INTELLIGENCE, rather than subjects within the scope of computer engineering.
 - I am currently continuing my learning process in the fields of web development, mobile application development and data science.
 - I am ready to cooperate especially in data science and web development, which I have knowledge about.
 In addition, I can develop projects through C++ and Python languages.
 - You can reach me via "aybarsturel@hotmail.com" or "https://www.linkedin.com/in/şevki-aybars-türel".